Politics and Philosophy BA

 20 credits

-Through the study of this selection of seminal texts, you will not only gain an appreciation of some of the historically most influential and important philosophical responses to enduring political questions, but will also be challenged to evaluate those responses, and thereby start doing political theory for yourself.
-At the same time, you will develop an understanding of the various key political concepts that you will encounter and can apply to the analysis of contemporary issues throughout your degree. - Planet Politics
+Through the study of seminal texts, you will be challenged to evaluate historical responses to political questions and thereby start doing political theory for yourself.
+You will also develop a deeper understanding of various concepts that can be applied to your analyses of contemporary issues throughout the degree. - Planet Politics

 -